johnfial/johnfial.github.io/lotr_tale_years/highlights-LOTR-Daily by J.R.R. Tolkien-current.md

 ##  15 July 3019 [TOY]
 ### [All]
+'I know what you have come to say, Frodo: you wish to return to your own home.
+Well, dearest friend, the tree grows best in the land of its sires; but for you in all the lands of the West there will ever be a welcome.
+. . .
 ‘Then I beg leave to depart soon,’ said Frodo.
 ‘In seven days we will go,’ said Aragorn.
 ‘For we shall ride with you far on the road, even as far as the country of Rohan.
 In three days now Éomer will return hither to bear Théoden back to rest in the Mark, and we shall ride with him to honour the fallen.

 **Note:** .dates
 **Tags:** dates